giancarlo/gbc/docs/error-handling.md

-Here are some alternative error handling mechanisms you can consider for your language without exceptions:

 1. **Return Codes:** Functions can return specific integer codes that indicate success (e.g., 0) or different types of errors (e.g., -1 for file not found, -2 for invalid input).
 The calling code needs to check the return code and handle the error appropriately.

 2. **Error Monad:** This is a functional programming concept where a wrapper type (monad) holds either a valid value or an error message.
 Functions can return this monad, propagating errors through the code.
 Specific functions can then handle or extract the value from the monad.